omgnetwork/mobile-wallet/README.md

 2. Add new view route(s) for your component
 3. Add button(s) to be an entrance to new route at `src/components/views/warp-portal/index.js`
 4. In `src/router.js`, replace `AppNavigator` with `WarpPortalNavigator`

+### **Known Issues**

+- An error about auto-linking (e.g. `React Native CLI uses autolinking for native dependencies, but the following modules are linked manually`) when you `npm run ios` or `npm run android` does not cause known build issues.
+However, unlinking `react-native-background-fetch` as a result does.
+If you do this by mistake, run `react-native-link react-native-background-fetch` to link it again.